Ryan Ross: Panic! at the Disco (2004–2009)

 Ross and Spencer Smith formed Panic! at the Disco in 2004, later joined by Brent Wilson and Brendon Urie.
 The band's debut album, A Fever You Can't Sweat Out was recorded between the time frame of June to September 2005 and was released on September 27, 2005.

-With much success and touring of their debut album, the band went back into the studio in October 2007 to record what has come to be the band's second studio album, Pretty.
+With much success and touring of their debut album, the band went back into the studio in October 2007 to record what came to be the band's second studio album, Pretty.
 Odd., which was released on March 25, 2008; the sound greatly differed to the band's debut album.
 This was the last studio album Ross has contributed to with Panic!, though he was given a writing credit on "Nearly Witches (Ever Since We Met...)," from the band's third studio album, Vices & Virtues, as the song's origins date back to before the departure of Ross and Walker from the band.